- Introductory Essay

 September 3: How to read a scene.
 Teaching Modules assigned.

 Preparation: Read/listen to/view scenes—In the Heights (Cast Recording: YouTube | Libretto: pdf) and Dreamgirls (Clip: YouTube).
 Read Guidelines for Writing Papers about Musical Theatre (pdf).

 We are analyzing two scenes for today’s class, from two different shows.
 For the first, we have the libretto and cast recording.
 For the second, we have a video of a live performance.
 You don’t need to hand in responses to these questions, but they will be helpful to answer for yourself in advance of class.

 1. Provide a succinct summary of each scene.
 Who are the characters?
 How do they relate to each other?
-What are their objectives?
+How would you describe what each character wants?

 2. Compare the experiences of familiarizing yourself with each scene.
 We might presume that watching is easiest; reading is hardest.
 Is this the case?
 Why?
 What are the advantages and disadvantages of each medium—dramatically, aesthetically, and commercially?

 September 6: Broadway’s artistic/commercial/geographic history

 September 20: Next to Normal (2009)

 Preparation: Read libretto (ebook)/listen to cast recording (available in the Katzen Library, CD 5166; also on YouTube)